 It is monotonous, boring, time consuming, and severely disappointing when the surface contains swirl marks or pigtails.

-However, wood sanding can be an enjoyable experience.
+However, wood sanding can be an enjoyable experience with the correct equipment.

 Festool Rotex 125

 I use the Festool Rotex 125 sander along with a dust extractor for all wood sanding jobs.

 While I realize the price tag for these items exceed most budgets (including mine), the versatility of this sander makes it worth the high price tag.

 “Buy once, cry once” reigns true regarding a wood sander and dust extraction system.